TimotejRepo/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to my GitHub blog

-I'm glad you are here.
-I plan to talk about ...
+This is my first GitHub page.
+Please forgive me small hicups as I love Git and learning what it can do.
+This and every other tutorial I went through was amazing and very helpfull.
+Plese join me and sign in and learn how to use Git to make your life easier too.